percona/pxb-docs/docs/xtrabackup-option-reference.md

 Decompresses all files in a backup previously made with the `--compress` option.
 The
 `--parallel` option will allow multiple files to be decrypted simultaneously.
-In order to decompress, the qpress utility MUST be installed and accessible within the path.
+In order to decompress files compressed with `quicklz` compression algorithm, install the qpress utility.
+It must be accessible within the path.
 Percona XtraBackup does not automatically remove the compressed files.
 In order to clean up the backup directory users should use `--remove-original` option.